 Advantages of semi-structured interviews

-Since semi-structured interviews combine both the structured and unstructured interview styles, they can offer the best form both worlds.
+Since semi-structured interviews combine both the structured and unstructured interview styles, they can offer the best from both worlds.

-They can secure objective comparison of candidates, but at the same time provide a more personalized and spontaneous approach that allows exploration of interesting points in specific candidate’s resume.
+They can secure an objective comparison of candidates, but at the same time provide a more personalized and spontaneous approach that allows exploration of interesting points in a specific candidate’s resume.

 Disadvantages of unstructured interviews